erigones/esdc-docs/user-guide/gui/nodes/details.rst

 .. seealso:: A compute node can be only used when :ref:`attached to a virtual data center <dc_attach_node>`.

-.. seealso:: Working with virtual servers is possible only on a compute node with a :ref:`valid Compute Node License <node_license>` (*Danube Cloud Enterprise Edition*).

 Compute Node Parameters